For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This comprehensive student budget calculator will help you calculate your living costs and income during your time at university.

-It's geared more towards parents than students and is a bit number heavy.
-But if you take the time to complete it thoroughly, it will tell you if you have a shortfall or excess of cash to cover you for each year of your course.
+It's geared more towards parents than students and is a bit number-heavy.
+But if you complete it thoroughly, it will tell you if you have a shortfall or excess of cash for each year of your course.

 Try it here »